Claude Code Plugins

 • Why: Motivation and context for the changes

-• Testing: How the changes were validated
+• Testing: (optional) How the changes were validated - include only when meaningful testing was performed

 5. Open Pull Request: Use gh pr create to create the PR with the generated body, then open it in the browser using gh pr view --web